toladata-foundation/tolaboard/README.md

 * `npm install`
 * `bower install`

+You can develop locally by just running servers for Ember and Node.
+They both make use of npm, so after pulling down the code, go into their respective app folders, and run npm install.
+The package.json files contain all the dependencies, and so everything should get installed.
+For ember, you'll also need to run bower install. bower.json contains all the client side dependencies.
+Update the configuration files (see below) and then for node, run nodemon in the express app folder.
+Install nodemon if you don't have it.
+Updates to the files automatically restart the server.
+You can configure the port it runs on in the config.
+For ember, update it's config file with your node server location.
+You can test the backend API is working by hitting the route localhost:port/api... should see "Welcome to the TolaBoard API"

+For ember, run "ember server" from the ember directory (not inside ember/app).
+You should eventually see a message telling you the server is running.

 ## Configuration

 For Node/Express: In the app root... config.json.
 Note, the actual file is excluded via .gitignore. config.template.json needs updated and renamed for the app to work.